elizabethkerubo02/miniatures/README.md

-This project is about A collection of miniatures : main collection https://www.minisgallery.com/index.php
+This project is about A collection of miniatures : main collection https://www.minisgallery.com/index.php Create using React, Ruby ,Sinatra and Active Record

 backend repository : https://github.com/elizabethkerubo02/phase-3-sinatra-react-project